kdoore/CS2335-Gitbook/project-2-text-adventure-1.md

 [See previous section: Project2 starter-assets](/project2-starter-assets.md):

 ###2 Options
 To get started on Project 2, you have 2 options.
-You can  follow steps below to import contents of the Assets folder into a new project's Asset folder, or you can import these items as a Unity Package.
+You can  follow steps below to import contents of the Assets folder into a copy of Project1's Asset folder, or you can import these items as a Unity Package.

 ###Option 2: Create New Project: Unity 2D